guardian/facia-tool/README.md

 The Editions interface is used to curate content on both the Editions app (currently known as The Daily on iOS and Android), and the Feast recipes app.
-Editions also uses the fronts-client front end, and can be accessed from the Manage Editions menu on the [homepage](https://fronts.code.dev-gutools.co.uk/v2).
+Editions creator also uses the fronts-client front end, and can be accessed from the Manage Editions menu on the [homepage](https://fronts.code.dev-gutools.co.uk/v2).

 Curation works in the same way as the main fronts tool.
 But there are these differences: